bast/download-web-outlook/README.md

 web app because I wanted the authentication to happen in the web browser.
 It may or may not work on other operating systems.

+> [!WARNING]
-**The script is brittle**: The download can take hours and it may be necessary to run the script multiple times after authentication times out.
-Improvements to the script are welcome.
+> **The script is brittle**: The download can take hours and it may be necessary
+> to run the script multiple times after authentication times out.
+It worked for
+> me but requires significant testing and debugging to make this production
+> quality.
+But hopefully it can be a useful starting point.
+Improvements to the
+> script are welcome.

 What I like about this approach:
 - All emails are downloaded in plain text format which I can easily search with